Cadzen05/hospital-queue-management-system/README.md

 After starting, the program:

-loads patient data from patient.csv lets you choose a clinic department allows you to add patients, add critical patients, remove patients for operation, cancel patients, and list the current queue writes activity and error messages to report.txt
+- Loads patient data from patient.csv
+- Lets you choose a clinic department
+- Allows you to add patients, add critical patients, remove patients for operation, cancel patients, and list the current queue
-Input Format
+- Writes activity and error messages to report.txt

+### **Input Format**

 The patient.csv file should use this format: